Learning how to use commas correctly is vital for proper punctuation and grammar.

 This article is a quick introduction to commas in writing.
 It is certainly not a definitive punctuation and writing guide.

-There are many, many more rules for commas, and you might want to do some more research to try and get them right all the time.
+There are many, many more rules for commas.
+You might want to do some more research to try to get them right all the time.

 With time and practice, you will be able to write better and communicate more effectively with your readers.

 It can only help your writing skills if you improve your comma and punctuation mark usage.